Daniel Kandi: Musical career

 On 15 November 2007 Armin van Buuren selected Luke Warner & Mat Lock – "Deep Psychosis (Daniel Kandi's Cure Mix)" as the "Tune of the Week" on A State Of Trance Episode 326.
 "Deep Psychosis" was released on 10 December 2007 on DJSA Records, after the track was signed to DJSA from users on HarderFaster.
 A remix competition for this track also appeared on the site.

 In 2008, Kandi collaborated with Robert Nickson whom he visited in his studio in the Netherlands.
 This resulted in several tracks, with "Liberate" and "Rewire" being released on the A State of Trance label later the same year.

 Every 3rd Friday, Daniel Kandi hosts his own radio show called "Always Alive" on the internet radio Afterhours FM from 18 to 20 CET.

 In April 2010, Kandi released the track "Symphonica", released under the alias Timmus.
 It was selected by Dutch DJ Armin van Buuren as the best track of 2010 on his personal top 20.

 In January 2011, he launched the record label Always Alive Recordings, in collaboration with Phillip Alpha, as a sub-label to Enhanced Music.

 In January 2011, Kandi was nominated at the 2011 Danish DeeJay Awards in the category Danish DJ of the Year.

 Kandi has mentioned in several interviews that the only equipment he has used to produce his tracks has been Propellerhead's Reason software.

 On 3 March 2011 Armin van Buuren selected Daniel Kandi & Phillip Alpha's track "If It Ain’t Broke" as the "Tune of the Week" on A State Of Trance Episode 498.
 It was also included on Armin's mix album A State of Trance 2011.

 His track, Saggitarius, is on the Universal Religion Vol. 5 from Armin Van Buuren.

 In 2017, Kandi continued his touring career by visiting multiple countries in Asia, notably Bangkok.
 He was also featured as a line-up in the 2017 Luminosity Beach Festival trance music event held in the Netherlands.

 Snooker career

 Daniel Kandi won the Danish snooker championship for five consecutive years from 2004 to 2009.
-On 31 March 2018 he became the first Danish player to score a 147 in an official tournament match when he made a maximum break in his first round match against Bo Jarlstrøm at the Danish Championship.
+On 31 March 2018, Kandi became the first Danish player to score a 147 in an official tournament match when he made a maximum break in his first-round match against Bo Jarlstrøm at the Danish Championship.

-He entered Q School in May 2018 in a bid to win himself a place on the snooker professional tour.
-In January 2019 Kandi won the Nordic Snooker Championship, an amateur tournament held in Stockholm.
+He entered the 2018 Q School in a bid to win himself a place on the snooker professional tour.
+In January 2019, Kandi won the Nordic Snooker Championship, an amateur tournament held in Stockholm.